 Batman Dracula

-(starring Jack Smith) (J.S.)
-(S.R. says also starring Naromi Levine and just calls Batman)
+S.R. says also starring Naomi Levine and just calls Batman

 Shoulder